 Slap bang in the middle of Grbavica is the Stadion Grbavica home of Željezničar Sarajevo.
 During the war years (1992 to 1995) the stadium suffered terribly.
 Structural damage resulted in the ground being targeted and used by Bosnian Serb forces due to its location under the Šanac Hill.

-By the end of bloodshed the ground was in a ramshackle condition, not unusual in a city that still bares the concrete scars and scars of the war.
-But with the sniper bullets and mortar shells gone football began to a play a part again in helping rebuild the shattered morale of the Bosnians.
+By the end of bloodshed, the ground was in a ramshackle condition, not unusual in a city that still bore the concrete scars and scars of the war.
+But with the sniper bullets and mortar shells went football began to a play a part again in helping rebuild the shattered morale of the Bosnians.

 However, the train hit the buffers even after the siege of Sarajevo ended.
 Disagreement between Croat, Bosnian Serb and Bosnians meant that football administrators remained ‘in conflict’ even though the bullets and bloodshed had ended.

-Despite this tenuous nature to the Bosnian state football came back to Gbravica in 1996 when a local derby was played between Željezničar and FK Sarajevo.
+Despite this tenuous nature of the Bosnian state football came back to Gbravica in 1996 when a local derby was played between Željezničar and FK Sarajevo.

 Even when goals were scored the Bosnians always seemed to throw things away.
 The 7-9 aggregate loss to Anderlecht in 1971 was evidence of this theme.

-Like other sides from Yugoslavia it is a club that encompasses many other sports with basketball and handball being only two of the sports it encourages.
-But it is with the sport of football that the club name is most commonly associated.
+Like other sides from Yugoslavia, it is a club that encompasses many other sports with basketball and handball being only two of the sports it encourages.
+But it is the sport of football that the club name is most commonly associated.